syncfusion-content/windowsforms-docs/WindowsForms/radiobuttonadv/RadioButtonAdv-Settings.md

 This section discusses the various states of the RadioButtonAdv control and the method of associating values with the states.

-It includes the below given topics.

 ## RadioButtonAdv states

 The RadioButtonAdv can be displayed in two different states which have been described below.

-Property Table

 <table>
 <tr>